Bioremediation & Earth Repair

 Leila Darwish, Lead Instructor

 Leila Darwish (she/her) is a community organizer, bioremediation educator, author, and disaster response and recovery worker with a deep commitment to providing accessible and transformative tools for communities dealing with the toxic contamination of their lands and waters, and responding to natural and environmental disasters.
-Leila currently works in the field of emergency management, disaster resilience and recovery, supporting communities on the frontline of climate change.
+Leila currently works in the field of emergency management, disaster resilience and recovery, and supporting communities on the frontline of climate change.

 Leila is the author of, “Earth Repair: A Grassroots Guide to Healing Toxic and Damaged Landscapes” (New Society Publishers: print, ebook, audiobook).